orkhan-muradov-dev/qt-text-matcher/README.md

 - Centralized `SearchOptions` abstraction (pattern + find flags) to ensure consistent behavior across searching and counting
 - Match counting with a status label: shows current match index and total (e.g., `Matches: 3/10`)
+- **Highlights all matches** in the document using `QTextEdit::ExtraSelection` and visually emphasizes the current match for easier navigation
+- Press **Enter** in the search field to trigger a search (convenience UX)
 - Proper handling for empty input and invalid regex patterns
 - Loads initial content from Qt resources (`:/input.txt`)
 - Simple, easy-to-understand codebase for learning Qt Widgets, signals/slots, and text processing